￼Exploring Vietnam’s best vegetarian ingredients…

 While the majority of Vietnam’s vegetarians do it for religious reasons, it’s becoming a more vegetarian-friendly culture for expats and travelers.
 “In my experience, people are not offended if you tell them, ‘I can’t eat this’ or ‘I can’t eat that’,” says Kim.
 “My sister does not eat beef or pork and the people we met along the way ― in private homes and in restaurants ― were happy to accommodate that.
 The one issue vegans might have is with fish sauce, which is essential to the cuisine.
 But many Buddhist dishes use soy sauce rather than fish sauce, so you’re sure to find something you can eat.
 And when you’re in a pinch, head for a banh mi stand and buy a baguette ― you can never go wrong with that.
 Bottom line: Vietnamese food is very flexible!”

-Oi met some of the city’s top chefs to ask them about their favorite vegetarian ingredients and how to prepare them.
+For our cover story, Oi met some of the city’s top chefs to ask them about their favorite vegetarian ingredients and how to prepare them.

 Lotus (Stems, seeds, roots and leaves)

-Vietnamese: Sen (ngo, hat, cu, la)
+Vietnamese: Sen (ngo, hạt, cu, la)

 Nutritional value: According to Auburn University (USA), lotus seeds can be ground and used as flour, the roots cooked like sweet potatoes and the leaves used as spinach.
 The stems have antioxidant properties and are a rich source of calcium, iron and fiber.

 Cost: Stems are approximately VND26,000 per kilo